VelocityZero/CSCI3155Labs/Paper/PaperRoughDraft.md

 <br />
 <br />
 ## <a name="vCapture"></a>Variable Capture.
-Variable capture is probally the best things about using lambda functions.
+Variable capture is probably the best things about using lambda functions.
 Lambda functions have the ability to reference, use and even change variables and declared outside of the scope of a lambda function.
 This is all done within the capture specification field `[capture_specification]`.

 ~~~~~~
-#inlcude <iostream>
+#include <iostream>
 using namespace std;

 int main(){